 Consult with Singapore’s top mortgage advisors with Ohmyhome

 We’ll give you a free, in-depth mortgage report, including your loan eligibility, cash or CPF downpayment required, information on upfront costs like stamp duty, legal fees, and the monthly installment amount.
-We’ll also guide you through an easy comparison of banks’ interest rate packages so you can best choose the right home loan to secure for your property purchase.
+We’ll also guide you through an easy comparison of banks’ interest rate packages so you can best choose the right home loan to secure for your property.

 This article was originally published on Planner Bee, your handy financial planning app!
 Learn more about managing your money, investments and insurance on Planner Bee’s blog.